As winter, cold, and snow approach, it’s natural to want to cuddle up by the fire.

 We hate to use 25 cent words when nickel words work just as well.
 Except that in this case, there are no good substitutes for “efflorescence.”
 “White crystalline deposits” just doesn’t have the same ring, does it?

-But seriously, folks.
 White deposits on the interior of the fireplace aren’t safety hazards and don’t represent an immediate threat.
-But they’re not just ugly stains.
+However, they’re not just ugly stains.
 Efflorescence indicates that there is moisture penetration which eventually will cause your fireplace to deteriorate.

 If you notice efflorescence, you need to find the source of the water or moisture penetration.
 Hire an expert to help mitigate the source of the stains.